Kenshiro Abbe: Europe

 In 1955, Abbe travelled to the United Kingdom.
 He went at the invitation of the London Judo Society (LJS), and was the first master to teach aikido in the UK.
 That year, he demonstrated aikido at the LJS and at the Royal Albert Hall in London.
 Abbe came to experience two problems at the LJS: first, he felt that the students there were more concerned with competition than his theories, and second, he felt that the students did not treat him with the appropriate respect for someone of his rank and experience in the martial arts.
 According to the International Budo Council (IBC), he founded the IBC in 1955.
+(Note: Differing accounts exist regarding the organisations that Abbe founded.
+The people involved, the roles of these people, and the years of establishment vary depending on the source.)

 Abbe proceeded to teach aikido at his own dojo (training hall), affectionately known as 'The Hut,' which was located behind a pub in Hillingdon, London.
 Training was rigorous and, due to Abbe's poor command of English, he would often make corrections by using a shinai (practice sword) to hit the body part that was out of place; Ellis recalled that Abbe would say, "My English is poor but my shinai speaks fluently."
 Abbe's approach to self-defence matched his no-nonsense approach to training, and was demonstrated when three youths tried to rob him one evening.
 Geoff Thomson (1998) wrote:

 He was walking down a quiet suburban street on his way home after his usual evening teaching session.
 He noticed three youths hovering several yards away on the opposite side of the street.
 When they approached him he was ready.
 "Give us your money, or you'll get hurt" said the leader of the three.
 Abbe looked at each one in turn, then casually took his wallet out of his jacket pocket, throwing it on the floor between himself and the antagonists.
 He pointed to the wallet and said, "I am prepared to die for that wallet, what about you?"
 The three would-be attackers looked at the wallet on the floor, then at Abbe and then at each other and then moved away.
 Abbe picked up his wallet and calmly walked home.

 Speaking about the incident, Ellis said, "Not a lot of love and harmony from Abbe sensei, simply an attitude and language these thugs understood."